-ARTS 285 Screenwriting Workshop (3 cr)

-In this course, emphasis will be divided equally between two tasks: studying excellent examples of Hollywood and independent screenwriting for short and feature films in order to learn the rudiments of assembling a story for the screen, and writing a short-form screenplay or fully developed cinematic scene of one's own.
-Fall only.
+ARTS 175 Introduction to Story (3 cr) This course emphasizes the basics of story assemblage, looking at a wide variety of narrative products, from PSAs and advertising to feature-length drama, studying excellent examples of Hollywood and independent screenwriting for short and feature films in order to learn the rudiments of assembling a story for the screen, and writing a short-form screenplay or fully developed cinematic scene of one's own.
+Prerequisites: None.
+Offered: Fall only.
 Core: CC.